justinkames/express-es6-rest-api/README.md

 ### Introduction

 POC showcasing CRUD operations with express js (es6) and mysql, coverage reports on es6 code with istanbul and isparta.
-Real time database notifications with socket.io.
+Real time database push notifications with Socket.io.

 ### Technologies